dbolger/dwa140shortcut/README.md

 ## Upcoming

--  Add as a login item
+-  *Automatically* add as a login item
--  User requested features..?
+-  ?